mitchelj0982/mitchelj0982.github.io/README.md

 Hee are a list of projects I'm working on
 #Project 1
-This is infor for project 1.
+This is info for for project 1.

 #Project 2
-This is infor for project 2.
+This is info for for project 2.